jungijang/STEP/README.md

 This repository is the implementation for "STEP: Scalable Higher-Order Interaction Prediction on Trillion-scale Tensors via Entity Pruning", submitted to KDD 2026 (August Cycle).

 ## Code Information
-We provide the four datasets used in our paper: SG, DDS, Gowalla, and Yahoo datasets.
-The detailed description is in our paper.

 All codes are implemented by PyTorch.
 This repository contains the code for STEP.